laurabolwell/gwent-paddleboarders/testing.md

 ## Responsiveness

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-If you have tested the project on your actual mobile phone or tablet, consider also including screenshots of these as well.
-It showcases a higher level of manual tests, and can be seen as a positive inclusion!

-Sample responsiveness testing documentation:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 I've tested my deployed project on multiple devices to check for responsiveness issues.

 | Device | Screenshot | Notes |